|

 production process associated with manufacturing shoes.
 This is also termed

 the value stream.
-It includes the activities of acquiring materials (inputs)
+It includes all the activities of that transform raw inputs

 The Common Elements